Dimensional Analysis- Principle, Example, Application, and Limitations

 Law of Dimensional Analysis or Principle of Homogeneity

-Making the units the same on both sides of the equations is the objective of the homogeneity principle.
-The principle aims to represent the physical units in which the dimensions are consistent for each equation used.
-Absence of which cannot be expressed as a physically feasible situation.
+Making the units the same on both sides of the equation is the objective of the homogeneity principle.
+The principle aims to represent the physical units in which the dimensions are consistent for each equation.
+The absence of which cannot be expressed as a physically feasible situation.
 Let us consider some examples for a better understanding of homogeneity.

-Example 1 checking the results for the principle of homogeneity, the physical equation v2 = u2+2as2.
+Example 1 checks the results for the principle of homogeneity, the physical equation v2 = u2+2as2.

 Solution: